Pyrdacor/Amberstar/FileSpecs/CharData.md

 - _RaiseStat_ uses offsets into character data to identify the stat to raise, so e.g. _stat_=`004E` will raise the "Speed" stat.
 - _RaiseStat_ uses offset `00cc` to raise experience points.
 This is two bytes before the actual experience point stat; this extra word is likely used to "stage" imminent experience raises
 - _SetFlag_ is only used with _stat_ = `0037` to teach the first character in the party a new language.
+- For the stat change reactions (type `07`), `Arg0` always gives a byte offset into the character data.
+For bit operations, always a single byte is affected, so the bit number in `Arg2` should be in range 0..7 only.
+However for `RaiseStat` and `DecreaseStat` the affected data is dependent on offset.
+If it is < 70, a single byte is affected, if >= 70 but < 204, a word is affected and otherwise a whole long.